Try It Yourself: 3 ways to get involved in doggo treating time

 Yoghurt Drops are a versatile treat: they can be given as a reward during positive reinforcement training, melted down and hardened onto a piece of jerky for a probiotic boost or, in the case of Zeus and Odin here, melted down into moulds as a chocolate alternative.
 The perfect sweet treat for birthdays or to sniff out during the next Easter egg hunt.

 Prep time: 15 minutes ⏰View this post on Instagram

 Tailoring long-lasting enrichment treats

 Down time is a good time when your doggo has a long-lasting treat to get stuck into.
-Long-lasting treats triple up as dental chews, a stimulation treat and an enrichment treat that keeps their minds and jaws active.
+Long-lasting treats triple up as a stimulation treat and an enrichment treat that keeps their minds and jaws active.